Bill White (Texas politician): Second term

 In 2007, White was honored the John F. Kennedy Profile in Courage Award for his service during Hurricane Katrina.

 He was also awarded the FBI's Director's Community Leadership Award for lowering Houston's crime rate stating that "Mayor White made public safety one of his highest priorities, as evidenced by Houston's decreasing crime rate."

 White proposed closing The Center Serving Persons with Mental Retardation.
 Mayor White's position was that the Center's lease of one dollar per annum to the city of Houston was not legal.
 Seven previous Mayors had honored the lease.
-White felt the city's revenue stream could be enhanced by evicting the Center and its mentally retarded clientele and using the land for commercial purposes.
+White felt the city's revenue stream could be enhanced by evicting the Center and its intellectually disabled clientele and using the land for commercial purposes.
 The Center will have to borrow 6 million dollars and relocate in the settlement reached with the city.

 During White's second term he focused on reducing the number of car accidents in Houston.
 To do this, he started a campaign to stop drunk driving.
 He led a summit, hosted by Mothers Against Drunk Driving.
 He also presented a plan to increase enforcement, education, and public awareness.
 This included installing signs around the Houston area warning of drunk driving and urging people to dial *DWI if they suspect someone of drunk driving.
 In 2007, he also launched the "Mobility Response Team", a task force staffed by traffic officers that patrol within the loop fixing traffic problems.
 They also report traffic light outages, issue parking citations, help clear and direct traffic around minor accidents.